oyasovsky/online-cv-game/data/olga_docs/personal_values.md

 ### The Importance of Staying Technical
 Even as a leader, I believe it's crucial to stay hands-on with technology.
 This doesn't mean I need to be the best coder on the team, but I need to understand the technical challenges my teams face and be able to contribute meaningfully to technical discussions.

-### Vibe Coding and Rapid Prototyping
-I love what I call "vibe coding" - the art of quickly building prototypes and MVPs to test ideas and learn new technologies.
-This approach helps me stay current with the latest tools and understand the developer experience firsthand.

 **Example: This Interactive CV Site**
 I built this entire interactive CV site in just a couple of hours using Next.js, OpenAI's API, and Firebase Vector Search for semantic retrieval.
 It's a perfect example of how I stay hands-on with technology - I had an idea for an interactive way to showcase my experience, and I just started coding.
 No over-engineering, no perfect architecture, just building something that works and demonstrates the concept.